gonzalo-munillag/Benchmarking_Differential_Privacy_Analytics_Libraries/Libraries_Benchmark/Real_dataset_experiments/code/Python/README.md

-# (Python) Differential Privacy Libraries Analysis for Real Datasets
+# (Python) Differential privacy libraries benchmark on real datasets

 Step 1 = To extract single column out of the adult dataset and education dataset, modify and run `single_column_csv.py`

 ## Running the Code

-Step 2 = extract 'micro.zip' in same folder.
+Step 2 = unzip 'micro.zip' in the same folder.

 Step 3 = run `python3 main.py`.